areed333/TipCalculatorApp/README.md

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.
-* [x] UI animations //the color green added for enhanced aesthetic value to the application.
+* [x] UI animations //icon image added for application along with the color green once the app is launched to enhance the aesthetic value of the application.
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
 * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.